Creamy rice pudding with condensed milk, probably the most luxurious rice dessert you could possibly make.

 - There are several kinds you can use.
 In Germany, I often buy the so-called “Milchreis”, which is perfect for this purpose.

 - But I've cooked the dish many times using regular medium-grain rice, Arborio, and even Basmati.

 - Sweetened condensed milk.
-And since you’ve opened that can already, you might try these cookies as well.
+And since you've opened that can already, you might try these Condensed Milk Cookies or the Condensed Milk Biscuits as well.

 Spices: cinnamon, nutmeg, vanilla extract.

 - If you don't like raisins, you can leave them out, or you can replace them with other dried fruit.
 I love cranberries (they add a bit of tartness), apricots, or finely chopped prunes.

 - Any other dried fruit you like is fine as well.